alikhundmiri/Google-auto-comlpete-list/readme.md

 # Keyword Auto Complete

-## what it does
+## What It Does

 Gives you a list of suggested keywords

 ## Get Your List of Keywords

+If you want a similar list for your Keyword, you can check out [this google form](https://forms.gle/AwgnbB4FQNL3933j9), and I will email the list to you.

 There are three sample keywords which you find below.
-If you want a similar list, you can check out [this google form](https://forms.gle/AwgnbB4FQNL3933j9), and I will email the list to you.

-## Sample keywords
+## Sample Keywords

 [Startup Developer](/Startup-developers_07-09-2020.txt) (68 Suggestions)